Top | See original

 : 29 - 32

-Adults inhabit vegetated and brushy stream margins and pools of creeks and small to medium rivers, and rocky and vegetated margins of lakes (Ref.
+).
+Inhabits vegetated and brushy stream margins, pools of creeks and small to medium rivers, and rocky and vegetated margins of lakes (Ref.

 ).
-Most commonly found in clear, silt-free rocky streams (Ref.
+Commonly found in clear, silt-free rocky streams (Ref.

 ).
-They feed on small crustaceans, insects and fish (Ref.
+Feeds on small crustaceans, insects and fish (Ref.

 ).
 An introduced species in Europe which avoids swift waters and occurs in a wide variety of slow-flowing to stagnant waters such as large rivers, lakes, ponds, canals and backwaters (Ref.